CIS-Fall-2022/project-cis_4339_project_3/README.md

 Follow instructions in frontend README

-## IMPORTANT Information on Postman Testing for Professor Lindner
+## IMPORTANT Information on setting up application for Professor Lindner

 (1) BEFORE inserting data for primary/event collection, you need to retrieve the organization ID from database/backend